cu-business-webteam/cornell-governance/README.md

 1. Go to Governance -> Audiences on each site and add the audiences that should be selectable for the Primary and Secondary Audience fields
 1. Go to Governance -> Governance Settings on each site and make sure the settings make sense, then save them

+### Updates

+The plugin has a built-in update checker.
+By default, it will use the public, authoritative GitHub repository for the plugin.

+If you would like to override those settings to check your own Git repository, you can do so with environment variables or PHP constants.

+To override those settings, you have a few options.

+1. You can copy the `.env.default` file to `.env` in the plugin folder, and update the definitions (**not recommended, as `.env` is a plain-text file, and those secrets would be publicly accessible**)
+2. You can create and define environment variables on your server with these values
+3. You can create a file called `cornell-governance-config.php` in the plugin's root and define these as PHP constants
+4. You can add these constant definitions to your `wp-config.php` file

+The definitions available are:

+1. `CORNELL_GOVERNANCE_REPO_URL` - the URL to the Git repository
+2. `CORNELL_GOVERNANCE_REPO_SLUG` - the unique slug for the repo; if you're using a self-hosted GitLab instance and subgroups or nested groups, you have to tell the update checker which parts of the URL are subgroups
+3. `CORNELL_GOVERNANCE_REPO_BRANCH` - the name of the stable branch you want to use
+4. If you are using a private Bitbucket repo, you will need to get a consumer key and secret, and define them:
+    1. `CORNELL_GOVERNANCE_REPO_CONSUMER_KEY`
+    2. `CORNELL_GOVERNANCE_REPO_CONSUMER_SECRET`
+5. If you're using a private GitLab repo, you will need to get a token and define it:
+    1. `CORNELL_GOVERNANCE_REPO_AUTH_TOKEN`
+6. `CORNELL_GOVERNANCE_REPO_IS_CUSTOM_GITLAB` - If you're using a self-hosted GitLab repo, you need to indicate that by setting this to `true`

 ### Settings